Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 Find out about the quality of after-sales service.
 You can, if need be, ask for references from customers of the business.

 If possible, do not provide a down payment to a contractor, or pay only a very small sum.
-Some consumers have lost money after a company closed its doors, for example.
+Some consumers have lost money after a company with which they did business closed its doors, for example.

 Government programs and tax credits